Shivang14d04/Travel-journal/README.md

 # ✈️ Travel Journal

 A simple travel journal web app built using **React** and **Vite**.
 It showcases travel destinations using reusable components and static data.
-Built as part of the Scrimba React course to strengthen component-based thinking and props usage.
+Clicking on the ggogle maps link will take you to the exact location on google maps .

 ![app screenshot](public/Screenshot/app_image.png)
 ---